 Does your facility recognize the fact all are equal under the law and therefore have accessibility to equal treatment?

-Does the administration have a policy whereby a care worker will be dismissed on the grounds of intolerant behaviour detrimental to the well being of a LGBT patient?
+Does the administration have a policy whereby a care worker will be dismissed on the grounds of intolerant behaviour detrimental to the wellbeing of a LGBT patient?

 A number of long-term care facilities failed to respond.
 I concluded some of the facilities I contacted are either ignoring the situation, or administrations cannot be bothered with the obvious changes that are so desperately needed.